LAStools/LAStools/bin/lasclip_README.txt

   the reclassified file.
 Then the clipping or the reclassifying will be applied exclusively to the other points.

+  You can also ignore points based on their return counts with '-ignore_first_of_many', '-ignore_intermediate', '-ignore_last', '-ignore_last_of_many', '-ignore_first', '-ignore_single'.

   There is an example SHP file called "TO_city_hall.shp" that can be used together with the TO_core_last_zoom.las or the TO_core_last.las data set to clip away the Toronto city hall.